Welcome to SINephile 🎬

 The Seventh Seal & Final Destination 3

-Some are deep dives.
-Others are flashes of the absurd.
-All are designed to make you see something new—even if you’ve watched them a hundred times before.
+Occasional deep dives on two films, all are designed to make you see something new — even if you’ve watched them both a hundred times before.

-Pair chaos with craft in Split Screen →
+Pair comedy with craft in Split Screen →

 Crash Courses

-Short, sharp explorations into genres, movements, and disciplines that shaped the medium—and how they still echo in the movies of today.
+Short, sharp explorations into genres, movements, and stagecraft that shaped the medium — and how they still echo in the movies of today.

 Choose a topic and you’ll be better informed than the other 99% within a week of watches.